stlmc/stlmc/README.md

 ## Basic usage

-An analysis requires a model, a maximum discrete-jump bound, and a global time bound.
+An analysis requires a model, a discrete STL bound, and a global time bound.
+For STL model checking, the discrete bound limits mode changes plus variable points where an STL subformula changes truth value.
+For state reachability it limits jumps. `time-horizon` limits the duration of each continuous segment separated by a mode change or STL variable point; it defaults to the global `time-bound`.
 These values may be supplied by a model configuration file:

 ```sh
 stlmc system.model -model-cfg system.cfg